philgzl/dsp-primer/README.md

 We can see both filters act as low-pass filters.
-They present a high gain that is close to 1 at low frequencies, and the gain decreases as the frequency increases.
-This means the filter attenuates high frequencies, while it lets the low frequencies pass through.
-This makes sense, as a moving-average filter smooths out the fast and noisy fluctuations, which are high frequencies.
-Same can be said about the exponential filter.
+They present a high gain close to 1 at low frequencies, and the gain decreases as the frequency increases.
+This means the filters attenuate high frequencies, while they let low frequencies go through.
+This makes sense, as the filters smooth out the fast and noisy fluctuations, which are high frequency.

 FAQ:
 * Can I use `np.fft.fft` instead of `scipy.signal.freqz` to plot the frequency response?
-    * Yes, but no. Yes because `scipy.signal.freqz` uses `np.fft.fft` inside it and you can technically obtain the correct result after cropping the negative frequencies from the output of `np.fft.fft`, provided you provide a sufficient number of points `n` to `np.fft.fft`.
-But don't do it. `scipy.signal.freqz` is meant specifically for filters; it takes coefficients `b` and `a` as arguments and outputs a one-sided, well-defined frequency response.
-Using `scipy.signal.freqz` for a filter shows you are understanding what is happening.
+    * Technically yes, but I don't recommend it. `scipy.signal.freqz` uses `np.fft.fft` inside it.
+You can obtain the correct result with `np.fft.fft` if you discard the negative frequencies and you provide a sufficient number of FFT points `n`.
+But I recommend using `scipy.signal.freqz` instead, since it's specifically meant for filters; it takes coefficients `b` and `a` as arguments and outputs a one-sided, well-defined frequency response.
+Using `scipy.signal.freqz` for a filter shows you understand what you are doing.
 * Can I use `scipy.signal.freqz` to plot a signal spectrum?
     * **NOOOOOOO**. `scipy.signal.freqz` plots a **frequency response**.
 A signal presents a **spectrum**, not a frequency response.
-A filter is a **system**, it takes signals as input/output and thus presents a **frequency response**, not a spectrum.
+A filter is a system, it takes signals as input/output and thus presents a **frequency response**, not a spectrum.
 Filter = frequency response, signal = spectrum.
-If you use `scipy.signal.freqz` to plot the frequency content of a signal, you are clearly showing you are not understanding this subtlety.
-In practice what would happen if you use `scipy.signal.freqz` for a signal is, since signal lengths are generally much larger than the number of frequency bins `worN` we wish to analyze (`worN` is 512 by default), the signal would be cropped and only the first `worN` samples would be analyzed!
-So for signal spectrums, please use `scipy.signal.stft` and average the energy across time-frames (see LTAS above), or use `np.fft.fft` on the whole signal if you are too lazy.
+If you use `scipy.signal.freqz` to plot the frequency content of a signal, you are clearly showing you are not understanding what you are doing.
+What would happen if you use `scipy.signal.freqz` for a signal is that, since signal lengths are generally much larger than the number of frequency bins `worN` we wish to analyze (`worN` is 512 by default), the signal would be cropped and only the first `worN` samples would be analyzed!
+So for signal spectrums, please use `scipy.signal.stft` and average the energy across time-frames (see LTAS earlier), or use `np.fft.fft` on the whole signal (not recommended).

 # Postface

-I tried to cover here some fundamental DSP aspects in the quickest possible way, with an emphasis on practical implementation in Python.
-There are tons of other important subjects I didn't cover, like
+Other important DSP subjects not covered in this notebook include:
 * window functions
 * spectral leakage
 * filter design
 * biquad filters
 * Z-transform
 * power spectral density

-but it would take me too long, and I need to stop myself at some point.
-Nonetheless the subjects mentioned above are good leads if you are interested in knowing more about DSP.

 If you find typos, I would greatly appreciate it if you reported them ❤️.